lightbend/ssl-config/README.md

 Goal and purpose of this library is to make Play's WS library as well as Akka HTTP "secure by default".
-Sadly, while Java's security has been steadily improving some settings are still left up to the user, and certain algorithms which should never be used in a serious prodution system are still accepted by the default settings of the SSL/TLS infrastructure.
+Sadly, while Java's security has been steadily improving some settings are still left up to the user, and certain algorithms which should never be used in a serious production system are still accepted by the default settings of the SSL/TLS infrastructure.
 These things are possible to fix, by providing specialized implementations and/or defining additional settings for the Java runtime to use – this is exactly the purpose of SSL Config.